sergey-shandar/public/articles/blockset05.md

 size: 774344159 B
 ```

-As you can see, after we added `boost-1.84.0`, the size of the repository is increased by only 68 M. Some tools, like Git, can also detect the same files but further we will show that Blockset can detect the same data **parts** inside big files.
+As you can see, after we added `boost-1_84_0`, the repository's size increased by only 68 M. Some tools, like [Git](https://en.wikipedia.org/wiki/Git), can also detect the same files, but we will show that Blockset can detect the same data **parts** inside big files.

 Let's create the `new` repositories.